Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Evaluation

 \textit{MSSTP + KD} means providing explicit supervision to MSSTP with knowledge distillation.

 \textit{MSSTP + KD + Curriculum} is the complete V2X-INCOP, which adopts the curriculum learning training strategy.

-Figure~\ref{fig:ablation_component} shows the detection performance of different methods with different packet drop rates on OPV2V dataset.
-We can see that: 1) cooperative perception becomes robust to interruption by introducing historical information; 2) the multi-scale prediction model can achieve better recovery of missing information than vanilla summation; 3) knowledge distillation can further improve perception performance, but slightly with a high packet drop rate due to possible hard training; 4) With curriculum learning stabilizing the training, V2X-INCOP achieves the best performance.
+Figure~\ref{fig:ablation_component} shows the detection performance of different methods with different PDRs on OPV2V dataset.
+We can see that: 1) cooperative perception becomes robust to interruption by introducing historical information, the information source from which we can recover the missing information; 2) the multi-scale prediction model can achieve better recovery of missing information than vanilla summation because it can capture the spatial-temporal features of the historical information for comprehensive prediction; 3) knowledge distillation can further improve perception performance because it can give direct supervision to the prediction model, but slightly with a high PDR due to possible hard training; 4) the complete V2X-INCOP achieves the best performance with the help of the curriculum learning strategy, which help stabilize the training stage and make the system attain better convergence.